-Module Code Introduction to Anthropology ANTI1514 Introduction to Arabic Language, Literature and Culture ARAB1514 Legal Language and Culture I CLLC1514 Criminology (Introduction to Criminology) CRIM1514 Accounting EACC1614 Prerequisite: To register for this module, a student must have passed Mathematical Literacy (MTDL1504) with an average of at least 70%.
-Business Management (Business Dynamics) EBUS1614 Introduction to Philosophy I: Tradition and Modernity FILO1514 Prerequisite: In order to register for this module, a student must have passed the first language in Grade 12 with an average of at least 65% OR have obtained an NBT academic literacy score of at least 64%.
-French Language, Literature and Culture (for beginners FRAN1514 and foreign language) German for Beginners I GERB1514 Introduction to the twentieth-century history of South HIST1514 Africa and Africa Political Science (Introduction to Politics) POLS1514 Introduction to Psychology PSIN1514 Introduction to Sociology SOCI1514 Sesotho (Introduction to Sesotho Basic Communication SSOL1514 and Culture)
+Module Code Introduction to Anthropology ANTI1514 Introduction to Arabic Language, Literature and Culture ARAB1514 Legal Language and Culture I CLLC1514 Criminology (Introduction to Criminology) CRIM1514 Accounting Prerequisite: To register for this module, a student must have passed Mathematical Literacy (MTDL1504) with an average of at least 70%.
+EACC1614 Business Management (Business Dynamics) EBUS1614 Introduction to Philosophy I: Tradition and Modernity Prerequisite: In order to register for this module, a student must have passed the first language in Grade 12 with an average of at least 65% OR have obtained an NBT academic literacy score of at least 64%.
+FILO1514 French Language, Literature and Culture (for beginners and foreign language) FRAN1514 German for Beginners I GERB1514 A Brief History of the Whole World HIST1534 Political Science (Introduction to Politics) POLS1514 Introduction to Psychology PSIN1514 Introduction to Sociology SOCI1514 Sesotho (Introduction to Sesotho Basic Communication and Culture) SSOL1514